astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

     </div>
     <div class="col-4">
       <div class="row text-photo-caption-serif">
-        Hermes is also related to the notion of <strong>Hermeticism</strong>, an esoteric tradition originated by the mythical <strong>Hermes Trismegistus</strong> who is in turn related to Egyptian god Thoth.
+        Hermes is also related to the notion of <strong>Hermeticism</strong>, an esoteric tradition originated by the mythical <strong>Hermes Trismegistus</strong> who is related to Egyptian god Thoth.
 Thoth is the keeper and regulator of the flow of time and events, the god of wisdom and magic.
       </div>
     </div>
   </div>